fairtracks/fairtracks.net/content/topics/s03-track-types.md

 (_i.e. sequence read files_) into output track files of type **Valued Segments (VS)**, where the values represent the intensities of the peaks that are called.

-Nota that all 15 track types are supported by the FAIRTracks metadata standard, as well as the GTrack and GSuite file formats, which are all described in the [Standards](/standards) page.
+Note that all 15 track types are supported by the FAIRTracks metadata standard, as well as the GTrack and GSuite file formats, which are all described in the [Standards](/standards) page.

 [^1]: The quote is slightly edited.
 Text formatting have been added and some examples have been substituted by more recent ones.